MaartenBijlsma/multiAPCMC/README.md

 #> 4   3   1989  80     2
 #> 5   4   1989  78     2
 #> 6   5   1989 105     3
-# cases are the incidence of some outcome (e.g. cancer diagnosis or mortality)
-# and PY stands for person-years at risk in that year and age category
-# notice also that the data is in long format!
-# this is different from Nordpred, where the data is in a matrix resembling
-# a Lexis diagram

 # it has the following age and period categories
 unique(multiAPCMC.example.data$Age)